mavryk-network/LIGO/vendors/Preprocessor/README.md

   * The OCaml module `API` is the heart of the preprocessor.

+  * The modules whose names start with `E_` are used by `API` to parse the boolean expression of conditional directives `#if` and `#elif`.

   * The modules `CLI` and `PreprocMainGen` deal with command-line options for the standalone preprocessor, and also export data structures about the configuration meant for the library client, for example, the LIGO compiler.

-  * The modules whose names start with `E_` are used by `API` to parse the boolean expression of conditional directives like `#if`.

   * The module `PreprocMain` is the standalone preprocessor.

+  * The directory `Tests` is used for unit tests of the standalone preprocessor.

   * The file `README.md` is the present file.

   * The `LICENSE` file must contain the MIT license.

-  * The directory `Tests` is used for unit tests of the standalone preprocessor.

-The following files and directories are meant to be used only by a special Makefile to build the standalone preprocessor.
-See [how to build with the Makefile](#makefile).
+The following files are meant to be used only by a special Makefile to build the standalone preprocessor.
+See
+[how to build with the Makefile](#makefile).

   * Hidden files prefixed by `.`.

-  * The directory `Stubs` is for the build of the standalone preprocessor using a Makefile.

-  * The file `Makefile.cfg` configure the Makefile.
+  * The file `Makefile.cfg` configures the Makefile.

 ## Builds